ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 |resource_registration_endpoint|string| {{discovery}} of {{&SELF}}|
 |grant_request_endpoint|string| {{discovery}} of {{&SELF}}|
 |key_proofs_supported|array of strings| {{discovery}} of {{&SELF}}|
+{: title="Initial contents of the GNAP RS-Facing Discovery Document Fields Registry." }

 ## GNAP RS-Facing Error Codes {#IANA-error-code}

 This document defines a set of errors that the AS can return to the RS, for which IANA is asked to create and maintain a new registry titled "GNAP RS-Facing Error Codes".
 Initial values for this registry are given in {{IANA-error-code-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

-The DE is expected to ensure that all registrations follow the template presented in {{IANA-error-code-template}}.
+The DE is expected to ensure that:

+- all registrations follow the template presented in {{IANA-error-code-template}}.
-The DE is expected to ensure that the error response is sufficiently unique from other errors to provide actionable information to the client instance.
+- the error response is sufficiently unique from other errors to provide actionable information to the client instance.
-The DE is expected to ensure that the definition of the error response specifies all conditions in which the error response is returned, and what the client instance's expected action is.
+- the definition of the error response specifies all conditions in which the error response is returned, and what the client instance's expected action is.

 ### Registration Template {#IANA-error-code-template}